 Persistent disruptive forces in life sciences are beginning to threaten traditional business models.
 While high rates of return and strong performance may have masked these forces in the past, today they must be recognized and addressed.
 Organizations need new ways to continue to thrive despite such hurdles.

 But alarmingly, just 25 percent of life sciences executives say their organizations are effective at innovation - so where is the spark they need?
-This report outlines a new target innovation model that can guide organizations to achieve operational efficiencies, nurture new growth opportunities and position strategically in emerging life sciences and healthcare ecosystems.
+This report, the China edition of "Reinventing life sciences: How emerging ecosystems fuel innovation," outlines a new target innovation model that can guide organizations to achieve operational efficiencies, nurture new growth opportunities and position strategically in emerging life sciences and healthcare ecosystems.